FlorianFe/EasyTongue/README.md

 # EasyTongue

 ## ⚠️ Information ⚠️
-This App doesn't work anymore, because the translation API www.transltr.org was shutdown.
+This App doesn't work anymore, because the used translation API was shutdown.

 ## Preview